AMoazeni/Robot-Arm-Rover/README.md

 Go to the following links to get build instructions for the [Chassis](https://learn.sparkfun.com/tutorials/microbot-kit-experiment-guide/assembling-your-robot) and [Robot Arm](https://learn.mime.co.uk/assets/docs/control-your-mearm-from-arduino/MeArm_v1.0_Manual_for_Arduino_v1.0.pdf).
 <br>
 <br>
-If you're using the Kitronic All-In-One Robotics board, the [datasheet](https://www.kitronik.co.uk/pdf/5641-microbit-robotics-board-datasheet.pdf) shows that PINs 0, 8, 12, and 16 are used to control the wheels.
+If you're using the Kitronik All-In-One Robotics board, the [datasheet](https://www.kitronik.co.uk/pdf/5641-microbit-robotics-board-datasheet.pdf) shows that PINs 0, 8, 12, and 16 are used to control the wheels.
 You can flip the RED/BLACK motor wires to reverse motor direction to match software commands.
 <br>
 <br>
 The Robot Arm uses four 9g Servo motors connected directly to the Microbit GPIO PINs and driven by PWM signals.
 You may need to solder on some female header pins to access the full GPIO of the Microbit board.